ufal/neuralmonkey/docs/source/tutorial.rst

   validation_period=1000
   logging_period=20

-The output parameter specify the directory, in which all the files generated by the training (used for replicability of the experiment, logging, and saving best models variables) are stored.
-It is also worth noting, that if the output directory exists, the training is not run, unless the ``overwrite_output_dir`` flag is set to ``True``.
+The ``output`` parameter specifies the directory, in which all the files generated by the training (used for replicability of the experiment, logging, and saving best models variables) are stored.
+It is also worth noting, that if the output directory exists, the training is not run, unless the line ``overwrite_output_dir=True`` is also included here.

 The ``runners``, ``tf_manager``, ``trainer``, ``train_dataset`` and ``val_dataset`` options are self-explanatory.

-The parameter ``evaluation`` takes list of tuples, where each tuple contain name of output series, name of targets and section reference to an evaluation algorithm.
+The parameter ``evaluation`` takes list of tuples, where each tuple contains:
+- the name of output series (as produced by some runner), ``greedy_edits`` here,
+- the name of the reference series of the dataset, ``edits`` here,
+- the reference to the evaluation algorithm, ``<bleu>`` and ``<ter>`` in the two tuples here.

 The ``batch_size`` parameter controls how many sentences will be in one training mini-batch.
-When model does not fit into GPU memory, it might be a good idea to start reducing this number before anything else.
-The larger it is, however, the sooner the training should converge to the optimum.
-The same is for ``runners_batch_size``.
+When the model does not fit into GPU memory, it might be a good idea to start reducing this number before anything else.
+The larger the batch size, however, the sooner the training should converge to the optimum.

+Runners are less memory-demanding, so ``runners_batch_size`` can be set higher than ``batch_size``.

-The ``epochs`` parameter is
-the number of passes through the training data that the training loop should do.
-There is no early stopping mechanism, the training can be resumed after the end, however.
-The training can be safely ctrl+c'ed in any time (preserving the last ``save_n_best`` best model variables saved (judged by the score on validation dataset) on the disk).
+The ``epochs`` parameter specifies the number of passes through the training data that the training loop should do.
+There is no early stopping mechanism in Neural Monkey yet, the training can be resumed after the end, however.
+The training can be safely ctrl+C'ed in any time: Neural Monkey preserves the last ``save_n_best`` best model variables saved on the disk.

-The validation and logging periods specify how often to measure the model's performance on training batch or on validation data.
-If too often, these can increase the time to train the model.
-Each validation (and logging), the model is scored using the specified evaluation metrics.
+The validation and logging periods specify how often to measure the model's performance on the training batch (``logging_period``) or on validation data (``validation_period``).
+Note that both logging and validation involve running the runners over the current batch or the validation data, resp.
+If this happens too often, the time needed to train the model can significantly grow.

+At each validation (and logging), the output is scored using the specified evaluation metrics.
 The last of the evaluation metrics (TER in our case) is used to keep track of the model performance over time.
-Whenever the score on validation is better than any of the ``save_n_best`` (3 in our case) previously saved models, the model is saved.
-The worse scoring model files are discarded.
+Whenever the score on validation data is better than any of the ``save_n_best`` (3 in our case) previously saved models, the model is saved, discaring unneccessary lower scoring models.

 Part V. - Running an Experiment
 -------------------------------

-Now that we have prepred the data and the experiment INI file, we can run the training.
+Now that we have prepared the data and the experiment INI file, we can run the training.
 If your Neural Monkey installation is OK, you can just run this command from the root directory of the Neural Monkey repository::

   bin/neuralmonkey-train exp-nm-ape/post-edit.ini

-Again, you may want to adapt the path to the experiment directory.

-You should see the training program logging the parsing of the configuration file, initializing the model, and eventually the training process.
+You should see the training program reporting the parsing of the configuration file, initializing the model, and eventually the training process.
 If everything goes well, the training should run for 100 epochs.
-You should see a new line with the status of the model's performance on the current batch every few seconds, and there should be validation report printed every few minutes.
+You should see a new line with the status of the model's performance on the current batch every few seconds, and there should be a validation report printed every few minutes.

-The training script creates a subdirectory called ``training`` in our experiment directory.
-The contents of the directory are:
+As given in the ``main.output`` config line, the Neural Monkey creates the directory ``experiments/training`` with these files:

 - ``git_commit`` - the Git hash of the current Neural Monkey revision.
 - ``git_diff`` - the diff between the clean checkout and the working copy.
-- ``experiment.ini`` - the INI file used for running the training (copied).
+- ``experiment.ini`` - the INI file used for running the training (a simple copy of the file NM was started with).
 - ``experiment.log`` - the output log of the training script.
 - ``checkpoint`` - file created by Tensorflow, keeps track of saved variables.
 - ``events.out.tfevents.<TIME>.<HOST>`` - file created by Tensorflow, keeps the